ryzheboka/Whitespace/README.md

 # Whitespace compiler for 64-bit macOS
-Translates programs from whitespace into x86_64 assembly. wsCopiler.py creates an equivalent .asm file for the given .ws file.
+Translates programs from whitespace into x86_64 assembly. wsCompiler.py creates an equivalent .asm file for the given .ws file.
 To run the .asm file, execute the command given at the top of the file (requires an up-to-date version of nasm).
 Unclear parts of the standard are implemented by mimicking the behaviour of the [original implementation](https://web.archive.org/web/20150717140342/http://compsoc.dur.ac.uk:80/whitespace/download.php) (v 0.3).

 ## Why

-It's a toy project to get learning experience in general and particullary to try out assembly.
+It's a toy project to get learning experience in general and particularly to try out assembly.
 Inspired by [this very fun course](https://www.nand2tetris.org/).

 ## References
 - [Specification of the whitespace language](https://web.archive.org/web/20151108084710/http://compsoc.dur.ac.uk:80/whitespace/tutorial.html)